Education & Outreach

 Florida Farm Bureau provides several scholarships throughout the year to help foster learning.
 More than $150,000 has been awarded toward educational opportunities for young people since 1998.Tobacco Scholarship

-College scholarships are now available for Florida tobacco growers and their descendants.
+College scholarships are now available for Florida flue cured tobacco growers and their descendants.
 Florida Farm Bureau will award scholarships of up to $2,000 to qualified applicants.Young Farmers & Ranchers Leadership Conference Scholarship

 Florida Farm Bureau provides young agriculturists the opportunity to learn and network with peers at its annual Young Farmers & Ranchers Leadership Conference.
-More information about this year’s conference will be available soon.Ag in the Classroom Mini-Grant Scholarship
+Find details about the conference, and .
+Deadline to is June 28.Ag in the Classroom Mini-Grant Scholarship

 Florida Farm Bureau is committed to supporting agricultural education in classrooms across the Sunshine state.
 Through our mini-grant program, we provide multiple grants to certified Florida educators who are engaged in classroom instruction at the pre-K to 12th grade level.for more information.Women’s Leadership Conference Scholarship